Brambuk cultural centre upgrade and re-imagining project

 Brambuk: The National Park and Cultural Centre, in Halls Gap began, with the building of the Brambuk Cultural Centre in 1989 to acknowledge, protect and share the cultures of the Jadawadjali and Djab Wurrung Peoples.

 Since opening in 1990, Brambuk provided an opportunity for visitors to connect and learn about what the Gariwerd cultural landscape means to the Jadawadjali and Djab Wurrung peoples.
-Parks Victoria is temporarily managing the site while working with a Strategic Partnership Committee of Traditional Owners on future management by a Traditional Owner enterprise
+Parks Victoria is temporarily managing the site while working with a strategic partnership committee of Traditional Owners from Barengi Gadjin Land Council, Eastern Maar Aboriginal Corporation, and Gunditj Mirring Traditional Owners Aboriginal Corporation to 'reimagine' the future of Brambuk: the National Park and Cultural Centre.

 Project benefits